 It is currently estimated that one in five Americans will develop skin cancer in their lifetime.1 In addition to increasing your skin cancer risk, not wearing sunscreen to protect your skin can lead to sunburn, brown spots (sun spots) and faster skin aging.2 Startling facts like this reinforce the importance of using a broad spectrum sunscreen* every single day.

-At minimum, a sunscreen should contain SPF 30 or higher and provide broad-spectrum protection (UVA and UVB).3 We also suggest following these skin protection guidelines to help protect you from sun damage:2,3
+According to the American Academy of Dermatology, at minimum, a sunscreen should provide broad-spectrum protection (UVA and UVB).3 We also suggest following these skin protection guidelines to help protect you from sun damage:2,3

 - Seek shade, particularly between 10 am and 4 pm

 - Avoid tanning and UV tanning booths